manishh/gifts-giveaways/python/redpanda-kafka-introduction/readme.md

 ### Prerequisites

-- The Python scripts assume Kafka and Zookeeper are running in Docker containers.
+- The Python scripts assume Kafka (with Zookeeper o KRaft) is running in Docker containers.
 Use the provided `docker-compose.yml` file to set them up.
 - The following Python files are included as examples:

   1. **`producer.py`**